How usage is calculated

 Billing and usage reports

-Your bill is based on reserved capacity for the resources listed above.
-As well as any attached license usage.
-You may incur pay-as-you-go charges if your usage goes above the levels specified for reserved capacity.
+Your bill is based on reserved capacity for the resources listed above, as well as any attached-license usage.
+Usage beyond reserved capacity is billed at pay-as-you-go rates.

 You are billed for usage based on your monthly usage report.
 The billing cycle begins and ends with the calendar month, calculated using UTC.